 - paraphrasing (keeping your ideas but changing the way they are expressed)

 - text condensing (rewriting to reduce the word count, perhaps by cutting out the waffle or padding and keeping it lean in sticking with the main ideas).

 The above services are separate and not meant to be combined.

-- Proofreading is the close and detailed checking of a document or publication in order to rectify incorrect spelling, punctuation, capitalization, grammar, and consistency errors, as already covered on the benefits of proofreading page.
+What is proofreading?
+Proofreading is the close and detailed checking of a document or publication in order to rectify incorrect spelling, punctuation, capitalization, grammar, and consistency errors, as already covered on the Benefits of proofreading page.

 If you are unsure of the difference between proofreading and copyediting, see the page Proofreader or copyeditor on this site.
 I do not handle copyediting.
 (Please note that I only handle proofreading or other editorial services on screen, not on paper.
 This is more environmentally friendly.)